-But of the few extended family members we told, they did make an effort connecting with us.
-They would reach out, sometime daily, to see if we needed anything and how things were going and sometimes just a reminder they were praying for us.
+But of the few extended family members we told, they did make an effort to connect with us.
+They would reach out, sometimes daily, to see if we needed anything and how things were going, and sometimes just a reminder they were praying for us.
 This was a comfort even before the passing.

 One of my aunt’s made the trip to Vermont and showed my sister (who then showed me) techniques on how to move Mom on the bed, when Mom became to weak to move herself.
 And how to make the bed with Mom still in it.
 And so many other helpful tips.
 Not to mention prayers and sharing memories and visiting with Mom.
 This was all useful, valued, and treasured connection with those of us mourning.
 We were seen, we were valued, we needed help and she answered.

 A lot of tears flowed during this time.
-A grief for what was already lost, of what would be lost – not just in sharing the big moments and asking for advice, but also the small conversations and triumphs.
+Grief for what was already lost, of what would be lost – not just in sharing the big moments and asking for advice, but also in the small conversations and triumphs.
 Of just doing life together.